Warning: Spoilers ahead if you have not seen the first three episodes of the new season

 2) How to decide which polls are good.
-Bad polls are a problem.
+Dishonest polls are a problem.
 If a pollster is partisan, there needs to be a way to take into account.

 3) Estimating the uncertainty in the combined polls.
-The sampling error is relatively small for most polls, but if pollsters choose not to publish a poll if it disagrees with the common wisdom, this can introduce bias.
-There is also uncertainty about how uncertain voters and third-party voters will swing.
+The sampling error is relatively small for most polls, but if pollsters choose not to publish a poll if it disagrees with the conventional wisdom, this can introduce bias.
+There is also uncertainty about how undecided voters and third-party voters will swing.

 4) How to determine correlations in the polls.
 That is, if a candidate performs worse than the polling average would suggest in Pennsylvania, there is likely to be a similar pattern in Wisconsin.

 The last issue was tricky, and will not be covered here, but the first three issues are discussed in this post.

 I tackle the problem as a time series prediction problem.
 That is, given a time series (when the polls happen and their results) I want to predict the outcome of the election.
 This time series can be interpreted as a sequence of events, which means recurrent neural networks (RNNs) are well-suited to solve the problem.
 RNNs even handle different-length sequences quite naturally, which is a plus as this is awkward to encode into useful input for other types of models like a tree-based model.